Advertisement

 Key Volume Units Used in the US, UK & Worldwide

-For temperature conversions (°C to °F and back), you can use our Temperature Converter alongside this volume tool when following international recipes.
+For temperature conversions (°C to °F and back), use our Temperature Converter alongside this volume tool when following international recipes.

 Essential Conversion Facts to Remember